sarahtang/carbon-tutorial/README.md

+## Modified by Sarah

+6/11.
+Starting to work through this tutorial to get a feel for IBM's Carbon Design System.

 ## Carbon Tutorial

 This tutorial will guide you in creating a React app with the [Carbon Design System](https://www.carbondesignsystem.com/).
 We’ll teach you the ins and outs of using Carbon components, while introducing web development best practices along the way.